Herekino: European settlement

 In 1846, the brig H.M.S.
 Osprey mistook the Herekino Heads with the entrance to the Hokianga, about 30 km to the south, due to misty weather and the similarity of the two features – both have a northern head formed by sand dunes.
 The Osprey was driven ashore on the shallow sand bank just north of the headland.
 There were no deaths.
 Wreckage is still visible.
 Herekino was named on some charts as "False Hokianga" due to the similarity of the entrances.

 Dalmatian immigrants were growing grapes in Herekino by the late 1890s and by 1906, there were 14 vineyards.

 In the mid 1960s Herekino was a small township with shops – a butcher, a petrol station and more.
 However following the sealing of State Highway 1 through the Mangamuka Gorge to Kaitaia, the township quickly declined.

 Marae

-Herekino has two marae, affiliated with Ngāti Kurī and Te Aupōuri of Te Rarawa: Rangikohu Marae and Ruia te Aroha meeting house; and Manukau Marae and Whakamaharatanga meeting house.
+Herekino has two marae, affiliated with Ngāti Kurī and Te Aupōuri of Te Rarawa: Rangikohu Marae and Ruia te Aroha meeting house; and Manukau Marae.